Aircraft Mechanic

 If you ever see an older aircraft out there flying revenue flights; it’s because someone figured out a niche market where it makes financial sense to do it.
 Like Buffalo Air and their DC-3s.

-Asked by Martha over 4 years ago
+Asked by Merl Haggard Fan over 5 years ago

-Asked by Aaron over 5 years ago
+Asked by Mike over 5 years ago

 Why did they stop flying the Concord?

-Asked by Bill almost 5 years ago
+Asked by Bill over 5 years ago

 I love that you asked a question.
 But questions like that, I would just have to google, and read articles to try and find you an answer.